- Clonazepam Side Effects

 - Drug cravings

-Since Klonopin has a long half life (18-50 hours), meaning the drug is effective for a long period of time, the user usually does not experience withdrawal symptoms until 1-3 days after their last dose.
+Since Klonopin has a long half-life (18-50 hours), meaning the drug is effective for a long time, the user usually does not experience withdrawal symptoms until 1-3 days after their last dose.
 Additionally, the withdrawal time frame can differ from person to person depending on the severity of the addiction, the individual’s genetic make-up, and any other co-occurring disorders that the user is experiencing (anxiety or depression, etc.).
-Generally speaking, however, many people detoxing off clonazepam report feeling rebound symptoms of anxiety and insomnia lasting 2-4 days, with some acute symptoms peaking around 2 weeks after the last dose and lasting anywhere from a week to a month.
+However, generally speaking, many people detoxing off clonazepam report feeling rebound symptoms of anxiety and insomnia lasting 2-4 days, with some acute symptoms peaking around 2 weeks after the last dose and lasting anywhere from a week to a month.

 Quitting clonazepam cold turkey can have serious, even life-threatening consequences and, therefore, needs to be monitored by a medical professional to help taper the user off the drug safely and effectively.
 Detoxing off clonazepam, or Klonopin, can be done either through a clinic where a doctor can help guide the user on decreasing the dosages slowly and effectively, or it can be done through a drug rehab center where a medical professional is on staff 24/7, ensuring that the user is taken care of if a medical emergency were to arise.

 If you or a loved one are seeking an alcohol rehab in Austin, a Dallas drug rehab, or addiction treatment elsewhere in Texas, reach out today.
 Our passionate medical professionals would love to guide you on the path of health and well-being that comes from long-term sobriety.